sevenhong/awesome-mcp-servers/README.md

 - [kukapay/whoami-mcp](https://github.com/kukapay/whoami-mcp) 🐍 🏠 - A lightweight MCP server that tells you exactly who you are.
 - [flux159/mcp-chat](https://github.com/flux159/mcp-chat) 📇🖥️ - A CLI based client to chat and connect with any MCP server.
 Useful during development & testing of MCP servers.
 - [TBXark/mcp-proxy](https://github.com/TBXark/mcp-proxy) 🏎️ - An MCP proxy server that aggregates and serves multiple MCP resource servers through a single http server.
+- [f/MCPTools](https://github.com/f/mcptools) 🔨 - A command-line development tool for inspecting and interacting with MCP servers with extra features like mocks and proxies.

 ## Tips and Tricks